Website sponsored by

 Entry into the competitions of the E.T.T.A is reserved solely for members of the E.T.T.A

-Local Area Competitions must be held prior to the ETTA Executive meeting in January 2021.
+Local Area Competitions must be held prior to the ETTA Executive meeting on October 23rd 2021.

 There are no exceptions for late entries.